gitpod-io/retired-gatsby-website/src/docs/getting-started.md

 ## Browser Extension

 For convenience, we've made a browser extension that works with Google Chrome, Mozilla Firefox, and Safari.
-The extension adds a Gitpod button on every project and branch across GitLab, GitHub, and Bitbucket so you can easily start any existing projects in Gitpod.
+The extension adds a Gitpod button on every project and branch across GitLab, GitHub, and Bitbucket so you can easily open a new workspace for any existing project.

 [Learn more &rarr;](/docs/browser-extension/)

 ## GitLab Integration

-GitLab comes with a native Gitpod integration.
-This feature is enabled on GitLab.com so you enable the GitLab integration in GitLab and choose to start a Gitpod workspace as an alternative to the GitLab Web IDE directly from GitLab.
+GitLab comes with a native Gitpod which is enabled by default for GitLab.com.
+To use the GitLab integration, you need to enable it from your [user preferences](https://gitlab.com/-/profile/preferences) at GitLab.
+Then you can choose to open a Gitpod workspace as an alternative to the GitLab Web IDE directly from GitLab for any existing project.

 [Learn more &rarr;](/docs/gitlab-integration/)